Oyster cracker: Origins

-The Westminster Cracker Company, currently of Rutland, Vermont, has been making oyster crackers since 1828.
-However, a counterclaim is that Adam Exton is credited with inventing the oyster cracker.
+The Westminster Cracker Company, currently of Rutland, Vermont, says it has been making oyster crackers since 1828.
+However, a counterclaim credits Adam Exton with inventing the oyster cracker nearly 18 years later.

-Adam Exton, a baker in Trenton, New Jersey, immigrated to America from Lancashire, England, in 1842.
+Exton, a baker in Trenton, New Jersey, immigrated to America from Lancashire, England, in 1842.
 In Trenton, Exton opened a cake and cracker bakery with his brother-in-law, Richard Aspden, in 1846.
 Although Aspden died the following year, Exton continued with the bakery (the "Exton Cracker Bakery" or "Adam Exton & Co.").
 He invented a machine that rolled and docked pastry and solved the sanitary problems of hand-rolling crackers.

 The history of the oyster cracker was related by Exton's nephew, also named Adam Exton, in the Trenton Evening Times newspaper on May 31, 1917: